NXLog Documentation

 <PRI>HEADER MSG

 The PRI part, or "priority", is calculated from the facility and severity codes.
-The facility code indicates the type of program that generated the message, and the severity code indicates the severity of the message (see the Syslog facilities and Syslog severities tables below).
+The facility code indicates the type of program that generated the message, and the severity code indicates the message’s severity (see the Syslog facilities and Syslog severities tables below).
 The priority code is calculated by multiplying the facility code by eight and then adding the severity code.

 The PRI part is not written to file by many syslog loggers.
 In that case, each log entry begins with the HEADER.

 The HEADER part contains two fields: TIMESTAMP and HOSTNAME.
-The TIMESTAMP provides the local time when the message was generated in Mmm dd hh:mm:ss format, with no year or time zone specified; the HOSTNAME is the name of the host where the message was generated.
+The TIMESTAMP provides the local time when the message was generated in Mmm dd hh:mm:ss format, with no year or time zone specified; the HOSTNAME is the host’s name where the message was generated.

 The MSG part contains two fields: TAG and CONTENT.
-The TAG is the name of the program or process that generated the message, and contains only alphanumeric characters.
+The TAG is the name of the program or process that generated the message and contains only alphanumeric characters.
 Any other character will represent the beginning of the CONTENT field.
-The CONTENT field often contains the process ID enclosed by brackets ([]), a colon (:), a space, and then the actual message.
-In the log sample above, the MSG part begins with myserver sshd[26459]: Accepted publickey; in this case, the TAG is ssh and the CONTENT field begins with [26459].
+The CONTENT field often includes the process ID enclosed by brackets ([]), a colon (:), a space, and then the actual message.
+In the log sample above, the MSG part begins with myserver sshd[26459]: Accepted publickey; in this case, the TAG is ssh, and the CONTENT field starts with [26459].
 The CONTENT field can contain only ASCII printable characters (32-126).

 Commonly used fields in the BSD syslog format